JoeyHinckley34/Bomb-Field/README.md

 # Bomb-Field
 Game I created using c++.
-Create a txt file for leaderboard usage is [executable file] [leaderboard.txt]
+Create a txt file for leaderboard.

+Usage is [executable file] [leaderboard.txt]